 When this didn’t happen either, Miller forswore predicting the date of the Second Coming, and his followers broke up into a number of competing factions.
-Miller would have nothing to do with the new theories his followers produced, including ones which attempted to save part of his 1844 doctrine.
-He rejected this and other teachings being generated by his former followers, including those of Ellen Gould White.
+Miller would have nothing to do with the new theories his followers produced, including ones that attempted to save part of his 1844 doctrine.

 Miller had claimed, based on his interpretation of Daniel and Revelation, that Christ would return in 1843–44 to cleanse “the sanctuary” (Dan.
 8:11–14, 9:26), which he interpreted as the earth.
 After the disappointments of 1844, several of his followers proposed an alternative theory.
 While walking in a cornfield on the morning of October 23, 1844, the day after Christ failed to return, Hiram Edson felt he received a spiritual revelation that indicated that Miller had misidentified the sanctuary.
 It was not the earth, but the Holy of Holies in God’s heavenly temple.
 Instead of coming out of the heavenly temple to cleanse the sanctuary of the earth, in 1844 Christ, for the first time, went into the heavenly Holy of Holies to cleanse it instead.

-Another group of Millerites was influenced by Joseph Bates, a retired sea captain, who in 1846 and 1849 issued pamphlets insisting that Christians observe the Jewish Sabbath—Saturday—instead of worshipping on Sunday.
+Another group of Millerites was influenced by Joseph Bates, who in 1846 and 1849 issued pamphlets insisting that Christians observe the Jewish Sabbath—Saturday—instead of worshipping on Sunday.
 This helped feed the intense anti-Catholicism of Seventh-day Adventism, since they blamed the Catholic Church for changing the day of worship from Saturday to Sunday.

 Today the denomination reports that it has 780,000 members in the United States and 7.8 million members elsewhere, many in Catholic countries.

 White claimed to receive the first of several hundred visions in December of 1844.
 She gained recognition in Adventist circles as a prophetess and became the church’s leader.
-Over the next few decades, she provided guidance on almost every.aspect of belief and worship, writing over fifty books commenting on health, education, finance, and other topics.
-Her works are held by her followers to be inerrant on matters of doctrine, as is the Bible, though they are on a slightly lower plane of honor than the Bible.
+Over the next few decades, she provided guidance on almost every.aspect of belief and worship, writing over fifty books.
+Her works are held by her followers to be inerrant on matters of doctrine.

 Unfortunately, they also hold many false and strange doctrines.
 Among these are the following: (a) the Catholic Church is the Whore of Babylon; (b) the pope is the Antichrist; (c) in the last days, Sunday worship will be “the mark of the beast”; (d) there is a future millennium in which the devil will roam the earth while Christians are with Christ in heaven; (e) the soul sleeps between death and resurrection; and (f) on the last day, after a limited period of punishment in hell, the wicked will be annihilated and cease to exist rather than be eternally damned.
 (For rebuttals of many of these ideas, see the Catholic Answers tracts, The Antichrist, The Hell There Is, Hunting the Whore of Babylon, The Whore of Babylon, and Sabbath or Sunday?)